lightly-io/the-lightly-method/README.md

 **State:** most teams I work with feel confused and that their work is not meaningful.

 Note that productivity doesn't mean speed.
 There's no need working faster if you are working on the wrong thing.
 What's the right thing, then?
-That's up to you. *Usually* productive means "creating value" or "reducing suffering".
+Well ... that is very subjective.
+Some find it meaningful to write beautiful code, no matter what the end product is.
+Other's want to reduce suffering for others.
+Productivity is a more subjective thing than we usually talk about it.

 ## Summary of method
-Before the group meets, they have all spent some time to reflect on their situation on their own.
-Methods for reflection include meditation, journaling, open & honest conversations and taking walks.

-In the session, they take turns in telling the rest of the group what the greatest obstacle to their sustainable productivity is.
-The group tries to understand the obstacle and maybe pick an experiment to see if it can be removed or changed.
+A group meets for 4-12 times, weekly or monthly.
+They discuss their obstacles to sustainable productivity and help each other out.
+Between each session they might do experiments to work around their obstacles.

+A facilitator takes on the role of solving all the practical stuff as well as making sure everyone feels safe and heard.
+The facilitator also ask specific questions during the group session.

+The Lightly Method results in lower stress, higher productivity, and more well-being.

 ## Basics ideas and beliefs
 Everybody believes.
 Even atheists like me belive.
 So what beliefs are the basis for this method?

 * Psychology is complicated.
 Humans are not binary.
-There are rarely easy solutions to the greatest obstacle in an individuals life.
+There are rarely easy solutions to the greatest obstacle in an individual's life.
 * Suffering is a necessary part of life.
 If we dig deep enough, we find that suffering is necessary for happiness, and therefore not something we should completely remove.
 * We don't need more information.
 You already know so, so much.
 "Wisdom is taking your own advice."
 What we need help with is to clarify our thinking, prioritize, and make the changes we know we need.
 * Everyone doesn't need to improve.
+The problem could actually be that you are trying to improve all the time.
 * Big things first.
 It's easy to get caught up in details, but we will also not create as meaningful changes there.
 * The scientific method is the best way to determine if something is true or not.
 The first step of the scientific method is to assume ignorance and let the results of experiments speak.